mei28/qfc.nvim/README.md

 ## Features

-- Automatically closes the Quickfix window a specified time after it loses focus.
+- This plugin automatically closes certain windows (by default, Quickfix) after leaving them for a specified timeout.
 - Deletes the Quickfix buffer after closing the window.
 - Retains the plugin state between Neovim sessions.